 DesktopX

-DesktopX 3.5 is a Virtual Desktop product from stardock.com, get 5 Stars SoftSea Rating, Easily design your own desktops or use desktops (themes) created by others to maximize your productivity and computing experience.
+Easily design your own desktops or use desktops (themes) created by others to maximize your productivity and computing experience.
 Completely change the Windows desktop into anything you want it to be.
-Enhance your desktop by giving Windows the capability to have real objects on the desktop.
+Enhance your desktop by giving Windows the ability to have real objects on the desktop.
 Objects include clocks, stock tickers, calendars, weather monitors, living creatures, and thousands of other objects or widgets.
 Developers can use Javascript or VBScript to make their objects fully scriptable.
 DesktopX can even make your existing desktop look better by allowing you to have icons sized independently from the rest of the system as well as add mouse event effects.

 1. Objects - DesktopX supports desktop objects.
 Objects can be live data or just images.
 They run as part of the DesktopX environment.